Back to top

 The main symptoms of dementia with Lewy body disease include:

-Difficulty with concentration and attention
+1. Difficulty with concentration and attention

-• This includes not being able to stay focused on one thing for too long, easily getting distracted or losing interest quickly.
+This includes not being able to stay focused on one thing for too long, easily getting distracted or losing interest quickly.

-Extreme confusion
+2. Extreme confusion

-• This includes slurring words or having long pauses during speech, forgetting what a task is while it's being performed, sudden changes in emotion including sudden agitation, and incoherent speech.
+This includes slurring words or having long pauses during speech, forgetting what a task is while its being performed, sudden changes in emotion including sudden agitation, and incoherent speech.

-Difficulties judging distance
+3. Difficulties judging distance

-• This includes having trouble perceiving the distance between two objects and can often result in trips or falls.
+This includes having trouble perceiving the distance between two objects and can often result in trips or falls.

 1. Visual hallucinations – this involves seeing things that aren’t there.
 For example, flashes of light, or more vivid visuals like seeing insects crawling on your hand or on the face of someone you know.